The rambling thoughts of a middle-aged Windows guy who’s never owned a Mac.

 My boss’s superior iMac screen

-Here in Japan, at one of the schools where I work, there is a beautiful iMac display on my boss’s desk.
+Here in Japan, at one of the schools where I work, there is a beautiful iMac (similar to this one on Amazon) on my boss’s desk.
 Every time I look at it, I’m reminded that in all the years I’ve been addicted to PCs, I’ve never had a visual desktop experience as sophisticated as that iMac.
 Is it more the UI or the beautiful shiny glass screen?

 My Windows history